 Squat Rack Option 1: CFF Gen2 Squat Stand

-The CFF Gen2 Squat Stand (the white stands pictured above a few clicks) is made with 11-gauge steel rather than the more common and weaker 14-gauge steel that is typical of economy stands, and it has a much higher load rating because of this (750-pounds.)
-The Gen2 also has the added benefit of short safety spotters that allow you to perform strict bench presses without needing a full rack.
+The CFF Gen2 Squat Stand (the white stands pictured above a few clicks) is made with 11-gauge steel rather than the more commonly used and weaker 14-gauge steel that is typical of economy stands, and it has a much higher load rating because of this (750-pounds.)
+The Gen2 also has the added benefit of short safety spotter arms that allow you to perform strict bench presses without needing a full rack.

-This unit is strong and inexpensive, and it should serve you well for some time while you save for a real power rack.
-You can read reviews and buy these stands on Amazon, but I’ve noticed the price fluctuates a bit from about $150-$190.
+This product is strong and inexpensive and it should serve you well for some time while you save for a real power rack.
+You can read reviews and buy these stands on Amazon, but I’ve noticed the price fluctuates a bit from about $175-$200.
 No idea why!

 Squat Rack Option 2: Vulcan H-Basic Squat Stand

-The Vulcan H-Basic is built with industry standard 2″x3″ 11-gauge steel, can hold up to 1000 pounds, and has plastic lined J-cups that keep your bar looking nice.
-As I just mentioned, these stands also have the benefit of being one piece, which makes it feel much more secure.
+The Vulcan H-Basic is built with industry standard 2″x3″ 11-gauge steel and can hold up to 1000-lbs.
+It has UHMW lined J-cups that keep your bar looking nice.
+As I just mentioned, these stands also have the benefit of being one piece which makes it much more secure.

-The downside is that there are no safety spotters.
-However, because of the steel used it would be easy to add spotters down the road, but you’d want to make sure the spotters don’t stick out further than the feet of the unit as it’s very dangerous to set the bar down outside the footprint of the rack (incidently, that’s why the spotters on independent squat stands are so short.) $325 with free shipping.
+The downside is that there are no included safety spotters.
+However, because of the steel used it would be easy to add spotters down the road.
+You’d want to make sure the spotters don’t stick out further than the feet of the unit as it’s dangerous to set the bar down outside the footprint of the rack (incidently, that’s why the spotters on independent squat stands are so short.) $325 with free shipping.

 Squat Rack Option 3: Rogue S-2

 This will probably tear up your budget if you’re not saving money somewhere else, but it’s worth every penny if you can afford to work it in.
-The Rogue S-2 Squat Stand is an extremely popular, economical, full-size squat stand that is far more secure than independent stands.
-It has an 11-gauge 2″x3″ steel frame, Westside hole spacing for benching and rack pulls, and can handle over 1000 pounds.
-It’s nearly 8′ tall, has plastic coated J-cups, two pull-up bar options (eliminating the need for an alternative pull-up bar), and can handle a bunch of accessories including spotter arms, dip station, landmines, and more.
+The Rogue S-2 Squat Stand is a popular, economical, full-size squat stand that is far more secure than independent stands.
+It has an 11-gauge 2″x3″ steel frame, Westside hole spacing for benching, and can handle over 1000 pounds.
+It’s nearly 8′ tall, has plastic coated J-cups, two pull-up bar options (eliminating the need for an alternative pull-up bar), and can handle accessories (aka spotter arms).

 Affordable Multi-Purpose Barbells

-Remember, the idea is to find something affordable to get you started at home while not being so cheap that you can’t or won’t use the thing.
-Seriously, you can only be so thrifty with barbells before your “saving money” becomes “wasting money.”
-Also, assuming you continue to lift, you will eventually replace your economy bar down the road.
-That doesn’t mean that your economy bar becomes useless though; there is definitely something to be said for having multiple bars.
+Remember that the idea is to find something affordable to get you started at home while not being so cheap that you can’t or won’t use it.
+Seriously, you can only be so thrifty with a bar before your “saving money” becomes “wasting money.”
+Also, assuming that you continue to train, you will eventually replace your economy bar down the road.
+That doesn’t mean that your economy bar becomes useless though; there is definitely pros to having multiple bars.
 My point is to buy something that will last.

 Bar Option 2: CAP OB-86-B

-The CAP OB-86B is the only bar I can think of for less cash than the Beater that I would even consider lifting remotely heavy on.
-Even though the model name implies that it’s an Olympic Bar (the ‘OB’ in OB-86B), it’s really more of a power bar.
+The CAP OB-86B is the only bar I can think of for less cash than the Echo Bar that I would even consider lifting remotely heavy on.
+Even though the name implies that it’s an Olympic Bar (the ‘OB’ in OB-86B), it’s really more of a power bar.
 It has bushings and a 28.5 mm shaft, super aggressive knurling, and it only has IPF powerlifting marks (no Olympic marks.)
-So yeah, this bar makes for a decent power bar, but I think that I’d find a way to spend a little more cash if Olympic lifting and/or CrossFit is part of your training.
+This bar makes for a decent power bar, but I think that I’d find a way to spend a little more cash if Olympic lifting and/or CrossFit is part of your training.

 Personally I’m not a huge fan of CAP products, but if you have almost no money to spend on a bar, this might be your best option.
 Hell, it’s only $135.
 It’s not great, but people have made gains on a lot worse.

-The American Barbell Black & Chrome is a more expensive option than the CAP or the Beater, but it’s a much better bar than both of them.
-The B&C is a composite bushing Olympic bar with a high tensile strength rating (190,000 PSI), moderate knurling, and decent elasticity for an economy bar.
-The shaft is finished and black zinc, the sleeves are finished in hard chrome, and it sells for about $250.
-Very affordable for such a nice bar, and even available in 15 kg for the same price.
+The American Barbell Grizzly Power Bar is a more expensive option than the OB-86 or the Echo, but it’s a better bar than both of them.
+The Grizzly is a composite bushing power bar with a high tensile strength rating (190,000 PSI), moderate knurling, and a great finish for an economy bar (all hard chrome).
+The AB Grizzly sells for about $250, which makes it the best priced, rust-proof power bar on the market.

 Bar Option 4: Vulcan One Basic

 The Vulcan One Basic is a very nicely priced bar for the specifications.
-For $229 the One has a hard chrome finish from sleeve to sleeve, a 190,000 PSI 28 mm shaft, self-lubricating bronze bushings, dual marks, and middle-of-the-road knurl (not too harsh, not too soft.)
-This bar is not only comparable to the more expensive Black & Chrome, it beats the hell out of the beater for only $29 more.
-Less actually since the Vulcan ships for free.
+For $249, the One has a hard chrome finish from sleeve to sleeve, a 190,000 PSI 28 mm shaft, self-lubricating bronze bushings, dual marks, and middle-of-the-road knurl (not too harsh, yet not too soft.)
+This bar is comparable to more expensive bars like the Ohio and the California, and even superior in many ways.

-I cannot express to you how much better this bar is than both the Beater and the CAP for such a minor price increase (at least with the Beater).
-Everything about the One Basic is superior to those two bars – steel strength, finish, quality of the bushings, and on and on.
-Considering the lack of black zinc, it’s arguably better than the B&C. Women can save even more money, as the 15 kg One is only $213.
-A black zinc variation of the 15 kg One is only $198!
-Solid stuff from Vulcan.
+I cannot fully express to you how much better the One Basic is than both the Echo and the CAP for such a minor price increase.
+Everything about the One Basic is superior to the both of them – warranty, finish, quality of the bushings, and so on.
+Women can save even more money, as the 15 kg One Basic is only $219.

 Weights / Bumper Plates

-If you strictly power lift (no CrossFit, no Olympic weightlifting) then you can get away with any kind of weights, including steel/cast iron.
-If that’s the case, you’re in luck because there is a really good chance that you can find steel plates used on Craigslist for 50 cents on the dollar (or less.)
+If you strictly power lift (no CrossFit, no Olympic lifting) then you can get away with any kind of plates, including steel/cast iron.
+If that is the case, you’re in luck because there is a really good chance that you can find steel plates used on Craigslist for 0.50 cents on the dollar or less.
 You wouldn’t believe how many people impulse buy weight sets then end up ditching it for half of what they paid.
-If you can’t find them used and you’re forced to buy new, I suggest just getting bumpers instead of steel.
+If you cannot find them used and you’re forced to buy new, check out my guide on buying new steel plates.

-If you do plan to CrossFit/Olympic lift, then you’ll definitely need bumper plates.
+If you do plan to CrossFit and/or Olympic lift, then you’ll definitely need bumper plates.
 The likelihood of finding them used is much slimmer, but it’s still possible.
-I do suggest avoiding the box-store brands should you stumble upon them used though, that is unless they are just stupid cheap.
-Just think; if Rage and CAP bumpers are bad when brand new, imagine buying them with some miles on them already.
+I do suggest avoiding the box-store brands should you stumble upon them used though, that is unless they’re just stupid cheap.
+Just think; if Rage and CAP bumpers are bad when brand new, imagine what they’re like with some miles on them already.

 Plates Option 1: Rogue Echo Black Bumper Plates

 Rogue’s Echo Black Bumper Plates are the most affordable, quality plates on the market; so long as you’re not looking for a large set.
-If you’re completely new to strength training, you may get by with only the small, 160-pound set.
-If you’re a solid lifter already, you’ll need more weight, in which case you may want to look at the larger sets of something like the Vulcan plates below.
-Regardless of which you end up with, years later, when you’ve replaced your economy bar and squat stand, you’ll still have these plates.
+If you’re completely new to lifting weights you may get by with only the small, 160-pound set.
+If you’re a veteran lifter already, you’ll need more weight, in which case you may want to look at the larger sets of something like maybe the Vulcan plates below.
+Regardless of which brand you end up with, they are both great bumpers that will last a lifetime.
 160-pound set is $245.

 Plates Option 2: Vulcan Black Bumper Plates